 How can coloured surfaces interact subtly in daily life?
 Variations Chromatiques (or Chromatic Variations) question our relationship to colour in private interiors.
-Inspired by Pointillist’ paintings, many coloured brush strokes juxtaposed create vibrating surfaces.
-With two or three colours, “living” surfaces are born — between the solid colour and the actual pattern.
+Inspired by Pointillist’ paintings, many juxtaposed coloured brush strokes create vibrating surfaces.
+With two or three colours, “living” surfaces created — between the solid colour and the actual pattern.
 As the colours blend together by optical illusion, these surfaces are never the same.
-They are changed by the variations’ light and the user’s point of view.
+They are changed by the variations of light and the user’s point of view.